 If a special occasion falls during your baby’s regular sleep time, try to fit in an extra nap earlier in the day so that their overall total sleep time is maintained.

 White noise can help your baby settle into sleep on-the-go by drowning out the loud chatter of guests at a party or extended family’s home.
 Consider traveling with a portable white noise machine or download an app for your mobile device.

 Be aware, however, that some of these sleep machines produce sounds that are a higher noise level (decibel) than what is safe for your child’s sensitive ears.8 To keep your little one safe, keep the sound machine on a low setting and place it at least 6 feet (200cm) away from where they are sleeping.8

 Having realistic expectations about how your baby may respond to an irregular day (or days) will help everyone take the disruptions in stride.

-Even if you can’t fit in a regular nap, do your best to offer some quiet times with very low stimulation.
-Perhaps you can sneak off for a walk in a stroller or take a short drive to wind down.
+Even if you can’t fit in a regular nap, do your best to offer your child some quiet times with very low stimulation.
+Perhaps you can sneak off for a walk with your child in a stroller or take a short drive to help wind down.